 Focus on pulling all of the high-value appliances first.
 Fridges, furnaces, stoves and plumbing fixtures will be your top earners.
 Electrical components are also valuable but must be worked on with extreme caution.
 Before working on removing any electrical components, remove any and all batteries from the rig and ensure it is not hooked up to shore power.
 You essentially want to guarantee the camper is 100% powerless before touching any tools to the electrical panel.

 Inverters, converters, breaker boxes and solar panels are all worth salvaging for resale.
-Copper wire is valuable and can be sold to recycling centers, but it is unlikely to be worth the effort of pulling it from the walls.
+Copper wire is valuable and can be sold to e-waste recycling centers, but it is unlikely to be worth the effort of pulling it from the walls.

 As you dismantle and remove appliances, keep track of all of the miscellaneous hardware that is removed and toss it all in a plastic bag that can be taped to the appliance itself.
 This small act could save a potential buyer many hours sourcing outdated or unique hardware.